jimken123/soda/steps/Nuix/NuixGetCaseDetails.md

 ---
 title: NuixGetCaseDetails Step | Nuix Connector Documentation
 sidebar_label: NuixGetCaseDetails
 description: Returns an Entity with information about the current case.
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Nuix]
 hide_title: true
 hide_table_of_contents: true